Sprigazalea/Arloify-Youtube/README.md

 - This extension should be compatible with any Firefox / Chromium based browser.
 - This extension has known conflicts with **[DeArrow](https://dearrow.ajay.app/)**, if you begin to have issues with this extension not working, try disabling DeArrow from the Extensions section of your browser's settings menu.
+- This extension is unofficial and not affiliated with Arlo or Youtube.

 ## Impact Hero and Refoorest